Scalable Pattern Matching in Metadata Graphs via Constraint Checking

-\textbf{\textit{Metadata Store.}} The metadata is stored independent of the graph topology itself (which uses the CSR format \cite{Bell:2009:ISM:1654059.1654078}).
+The metadata is stored independent of the graph topology itself which uses the Compressed Sparse Row (CSR) format \cite{Bell:2009:ISM:1654059.1654078}.
 At initialization, only the required attributes are read from the file(s) stored on a distributed file system.
 A light-weight distributed process builds the in-memory (or memory-mapped) metadata store.
-On 256 nodes, for the 257 billion edge Web Data Commons graph \cite{wdc.2012}, the metadata store can be built in under a minute.
+For example, On 256 compute nodes, for the 257 billion edge Web Data Commons graph \cite{wdc.2012}, the metadata store can be populated in under a minute.
 Although, in this work, we consider vertex metadata (i.e., labels) only, support for edge metadata is trivial within the presented infrastructure.